ReeceRose/next.js-template/README.md

 Now, we can do the little configuration required

- - In packages.json, replace 'nextjs-template' with your projects name
  - In your IDE/text editor, search for 'CHANGE_ME' and update/remove it accordingly
  - Copy .env.example to .env.local and set 'SITE_URL' equal to 'http://localhost:3000' for development